 I don’t know many people who like to clean but for me it is a lot more pleasant when I’m not using nasty chemicals.
 I’ve been using this more gentle cleaning spray for many, many years now and it works brilliantly.

-Recently I discovered it had been featured in a morning television spot and the recipe is on the washing soda packet and the Lectric website (Lectric make Washing Soda).
+Recently I discovered a variation of this recipe had been featured in a morning television spot and that it is featured on the Lectric washing soda packet and the Lectric website.
 They call it “all-natural” but that would depend on the dishwashing liquid you use.
-You could substitute liquid Castile soap although I have not yet tried this.
+I substitute liquid Castille soap and it is perfect.

 Anyway, this spray really, really works.
 I use it to clean everywhere in my house including the bathroom and the kitchen.